krzysztofj1234567890/computer-science-basics-tutorials/Snowflake/snowflake.md

 Snowflake Stored Procedures are used to execute procedural logic in Snowflake—things that go beyond a single SQL statement, such as loops, conditions, error handling, and multi-step workflows.

+They run inside Snowflake’s cloud services layer, managed entirely by Snowflake.

+Stored procedures (JavaScript or Python) execute in Snowflake’s Cloud Services layer.
+This compute is:
+- Fully managed by Snowflake
+- Serverless
+- Not tied to your virtual warehouse

+You do not pay warehouse credits for the procedural logic itself.

 They are commonly used for ETL orchestration, data loading, auditing, and automation.

 - Contains multiple SQL statements